Physical Therapist Interview Questions to Ask

 1. Sell Your Organization to the Candidate and Assess Compatibility

 Given the competition for physical therapists, recruiters and hiring managers need to be prepared to actively court their candidates.
 This means top candidates will be interviewing you, while both parties will be determining whether it’s a good fit.
-So, in addition to standard questions about skill and experience, you can ask questions which assess how they’d fit in, which will also give you an opportunity to highlight your company’s best qualities.
+So, in addition to standard questions about skills and experience, you can ask physical therapist interview questions that assess how they’d fit in, which will also allow you to highlight your company’s best qualities.